Generic selectors

 In spite of the various risks involved in the block-making industry including accidents, inhalation of toxic chemicals and cement dust, cement burns, etc., the occupational health and safety practices of workers in these industries are very poor.
 For instance, Citra et al.[5] observed that all workers in an informal paving block and concrete brick industry lacked personal protective equipment (PPE).
 They further report that none of the workers wore a safety helmet and that an operator even wore a face cap which does not protect the skull from falling objects; they also wore sandals as footwear, rather than safety shoes.
 Workers also used a cloth dust mask to protect them from dust.
 None of the workers used goggles to protect their eyes from exposure to sand and cement dust.
 In addition, the production operators lacked gloves.
 Alemu et al.[9] reported that the majority of the participants (41.19%) did not use PPE due to the unavailability of those PPE, followed by (21.3%) due to lack of orientation on PPE usage.
 Similarly, other participants’ reason for not using PPE was because they were not comfortable with them.

 There is difficulty in determining the extent of work-related illnesses and diseases because of the delayed period of most occupational diseases’ onset on work in the block industry.
 HSE[3] explains that some of the diseases do not emanate from the workers as quickly as expected.
 When the diseases finally manifest, it is often difficult to trace the root causes of workers’ past exposures.
 With an increase in occupational-related diseases, there is a need for greater focus on preventive activities.
 Adopting health promotional measures at the workplace is an important step toward providing a healthier workplace, especially in developing countries where such measures are commonly not well considered.
 Some safety measures for the vibrated block industry include wearing eye goggles, face masks, gloves, ear plugs, aprons, and air filters.
 In developing countries like Nigeria, most block industries are in the informal sector, and safety precautions are not strictly implemented.
 The main reasons could include a low level of education of workers, inadequate knowledge of health hazards, and unavailability of preventive measures.
-The current study thus assessed the knowledge and practices toward occupational safety among the vibrated block industry workers in Calabar municipal, Cross River State, Nigeria.
+The current study thus assessed the knowledge and practices toward occupational safety among the vibrated block industry workers in Calabar municipality, Cross River State, Nigeria.

 MATERIAL AND METHODS